 Figure Out Your Negotiables and Non-Negotiables

 What this essentially means is determining what you absolutely need to get done in any given day, and what can wait.
-Every morning I personally write down the three things I must tend to, and at least one thing that I can technically put off until the next day.
+Every morning I personally write down the three things I must tend to.
+I also write at least one thing that I can technically put off until the next day.
 Letting a few things fall to the wayside, even a small thing, can create a feeling of relief.
 Non-negotiables might include upcoming deadlines, project proposals, or any tasks that, if don’t get done, could hurt client relationships or slow down progress on a project.
-Negotiables, on the other hand, could be working on a project that isn’t due for another few months or some housework.
+Negotiables could be working on a project that isn’t due for another few months or some housework.
 As I live alone, it doesn’t affect anyone but me if I put off doing the dishes until tomorrow.